Distributed control system: Technical points

 Example of a continuous flow control loop.
-Signalling is by industry standard 4–20 mA current loops, and a "smart" valve positioner ensures the control valve operates correctly.
+Signalling is by industry-standard 4–20 mA current loops, and a "smart" valve positioner ensures that the control valve operates correctly.

-The processor nodes and operator graphical displays are connected over proprietary or industry standard networks, and network reliability is increased by dual redundancy cabling over diverse routes.
-This distributed topology also reduces the amount of field cabling by siting the I/O modules and their associated processors close to the process plant.
+The processor nodes and operator graphical user interfaces are connected over proprietary or industry-standard networks.
+Network reliability can be increased through redundant communication networks and diverse cable routes.
+This distributed topology can also reduce the amount of field cabling required by locating I/O modules and associated controllers closer to the process equipment.

-The processors receive information from input modules, process the information and decide control actions to be signalled by the output modules.
-The field inputs and outputs can be analog signals e.g. 4–20 mA DC current loop or two-state signals that switch either "on" or "off", such as relay contacts or a semiconductor switch.
+The controllers receive information from input modules, process the information, and determine control actions that are transmitted through output modules.
+Field inputs and outputs can be analog signals, such as 4–20 mA DC current loops, or discrete signals that represent two states, such as "on" and "off".
+Discrete signals may be transmitted through relay contacts or semiconductor switching devices.

-DCSs are connected to sensors and actuators and use setpoint control to control the flow of material through the plant.
-A typical application is a PID controller fed by a flow meter and using a control valve as the final control element.
-The DCS sends the setpoint required by the process to the controller which instructs a valve to operate so that the process reaches and stays at the desired setpoint. (see 4–20 mA schematic for example).
+DCSs are connected to sensors and actuators and use setpoints and control algorithms to regulate industrial processes.
+A typical application is a PID controller that receives feedback from a flow meter and controls a control valve as the final control element.
+The controller compares the measured process variable with the required setpoint and adjusts the control valve to reduce the difference between them.

-Large oil refineries and chemical plants have several thousand I/O points and employ very large DCS.
-Processes are not limited to fluidic flow through pipes, however, and can also include things like paper machines and their associated quality controls, variable speed drives and motor control centers, cement kilns, mining operations, ore processing facilities, and many others.
+Large oil refineries and chemical plants can have several thousand I/O points and employ large DCSs.
+DCSs are also used in a wide range of other industrial processes, including paper machines and their associated quality-control systems, variable-speed drives, motor control centers, cement kilns, mining operations, and ore-processing facilities.

-DCSs in very high reliability applications can have dual redundant processors with "hot" switch over on fault, to enhance the reliability of the control system.
+In high-reliability applications, DCSs may use redundant controllers, processors, communication networks, power supplies, and other system components.
+Redundant processors can be configured to support automatic failover, in which a standby processor assumes control if the primary processor fails.
+Some systems may also support manual switchover for maintenance or testing.

-Although 4–20 mA has been the main field signalling standard, modern DCS systems can also support fieldbus digital protocols, such as Foundation Fieldbus, profibus, HART, modbus, PC Link, etc.
+Although 4–20 mA signalling has historically been a widely used field signalling standard, modern DCSs also support digital communication protocols and networks, including fieldbus protocols such as Foundation Fieldbus and PROFIBUS, as well as protocols such as HART and Modbus.

-Modern DCSs also support neural networks and fuzzy logic applications.
-Recent research focuses on the synthesis of optimal distributed controllers, which optimizes a certain H-infinity or the H 2 control criterion.
+Modern DCSs may also support advanced control techniques, including neural networks and fuzzy logic.
+Research in distributed control also includes the design of distributed controllers for spatially interconnected systems and the optimization of control performance according to criteria such as H-infinity and H_{2} control criteria.

+Signal flow and termination

+In a typical DCS installation, signals from field instruments are connected to termination assemblies or marshalling cabinets before being routed to the system's I/O modules.
+A typical measurement signal may therefore follow the path: